-- 3.35 Prior to each ordinary meeting of the council, the GM may arrange a pre-meeting briefing session to brief councillors on business to be considered at the meeting.
-Premeeting briefing sessions may also be held for extraordinary meetings of the council and meetings of committees of the council. - 3.36 Pre-meeting briefing sessions are to be held in the absence of the public. - 3.37 Pre-meeting briefing sessions may be held by audio-visual link.

-- 3.38 The GM or a member of staff nominated by the GM is to preside at pre-meeting briefing sessions and record attendance and any conflicts of interest from attendees as per clause 3.38. - 3.39 Councillors must not use pre-meeting briefing sessions to debate or make preliminary decisions on items of business they are being briefed on, and any debate and decision-making must be left to the formal council or committee meeting at which the item of business is to be considered. - 3.40 Councillors (including the Mayor) must declare and manage any conflicts of interest they may have in relation to any item of business that is the subject of a briefing at a pre-meeting briefing session, in the same way that they are required to do so at a council or committee meeting.
-The council is to maintain a written record of all conflict of interest declarations made at pre-meeting briefing sessions and how the conflict of interest was managed by the councillor who made the declaration.
+- 3.32 Prior to each ordinary meeting of the council, the general manager may arrange a pre-meeting briefing session to brief councillors on business to be considered at the meeting.
+Pre-meeting briefing sessions may also be held for extraordinary meetings of the council and meetings of committees of the council. - 3.33 Pre-meeting briefing sessions are to be held in the absence of the public. - 3.34 The general manager or a member of staff nominated by the general manager is to preside at pre-meeting briefing sessions. - 3.36 Councillors must not use pre-meeting briefing sessions to debate or make preliminary decisions on items of business they are being briefed on, and any debate and decision-making must be left to the formal council or committee meeting at which the item of business is to be considered. - 3.37 Councillors (including the mayor) must declare and manage any conflicts of interest they may have in relation to any item of business that is the subject of a briefing at a pre-meeting briefing session, in the same way that they are required to do so at a council or committee meeting.